-Holland Michigan was named one of “America’s Prettiest Towns” by Forbes Magazine!
+Did you know Holland was named one of “America’s Prettiest Towns” by Forbes Magazine!
 See for yourself what makes this town so special!

-Downtown Holland’s iconic cobblestone sidewalks line the streets with over 100 unique and locally owned shops, galleries, eateries, and brew pubs.
+Downtown Holland Michigan’s iconic cobblestone sidewalks line the streets with over 100 unique and locally owned shops, galleries, eateries, and brew pubs.
 Be sure to visit on a warm Thursday evening during the summer to watch lively street performers entertain shoppers from 6:30 pm to 8:30 pm.

 You can dine, shop and explore all year round thanks to Holland Michigan's effective snow-melt-system.
 Snowmelt keeps downtown sidewalks and streets free of ice and snow so you can safely shop throughout the winter!